-Work of the position is critical to one or more bureau and/or agency priorities such as protection of life and property, planning, design and construction of engineering projects, exploration and management of valuable petroleum and mineral resources, and provision of science information tools and technologies to inform decisions of the Federal government, State and local governments, and all manner of resource managers and users.
+Work of the position is critical to several bureau and/or agency priorities such as protection of life and property, planning, design and construction of engineering projects, exploration and management of valuable petroleum and mineral resources, and provision of science information tools and technologies to inform decisions of the Federal government, State and local governments, and all manner of resource managers and users.

-The projects, analyses, maps and other products are used by resources managers and bureau and agency leadership to inform decision making.
+The projects, analyses, maps and other products are used by resources managers, bureau and agency leadership, and the leadership of other Federal, State, and local government entities to inform decision making.